Zakichanu/LC-Server/README.md

   }
 ```

-In order to properly call the REST endpoints, both ev-server and clients (ev-dashboard, ev-mobile, etc.) must reference a Google reCaptcha key.
-You can refer to this link https://www.google.com/recaptcha/admin/create, then copy the server key in config.json file, in section CentralSystemRestService:
+In order to properly call the REST endpoints, both LC-Server and clients must reference a Google reCaptcha key.
+You can refer to this link <https://www.google.com/recaptcha/admin/create>, then copy the server key in config.json file, in section CentralSystemRestService:

 ```json
     ...
     "captchaSecretKey": "<GOOGLE_RECAPTCHA_KEY_SERVER>"
     ...
 ```

 ### Central Service Server (CSS) > Database

 You have now to connect the server to the database.